vallyian/dockman/README.md

 ## Run

 **Security warning**: Docker daemon has root access, so do NOT expose this outside `127.0.0.1` !!!
-**Info** generate self-signed certs with `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -out cert.pem -keyout key.pem`
+**Info** generate self-signed certs with `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -out cert.crt -keyout cert.key`
-**Info** running containers without certs will have an "unhealthy" status

 * local folders